 Other authors of the study include Erol Fikrig, chief of infectious diseases at Yale School of Medicine; Sukanya Narasimhan, research scientist in infectious diseases at the Yale School of Medicine; Gary P. Wormser, at New York Medical College; and Alan G. Barbour, University of California, Irvine.

-This Article was submitted by Denise L Meyer, on Wednesday, January 16, 2013.
+This article was submitted by Denise L Meyer on January 16, 2013.